a-h/templ/docs/docs/10-security/index.md

 ## Injection attacks

-templ is designed to prevent user provided data from being used to inject vulnerabilities.
+templ is designed to prevent user-provided data from being used to inject vulnerabilities.

 `<script>` and `<style>` tags could allow user data to inject vulnerabilities, so variables are not permitted in these sections.